rust-lang/book/src/ch17-04-TODO.md

 The version with `yield_now` is *way* faster!

+In real-world code, you will not usually be alternative regular function calls with await points on every single line, of course.
+The underlying dynamic is an important one to keep in mind, though!

 ### Building Our Own Async Abstractions

 Many of these patterns are common enough to warrant abstracting over.
 For